 Jeanette, Traveling Honeybird

-“The first time I went off backpacking Europe was back in the days when Lonely Planet was still somewhat reliable and their wasn’t a plethora of helpful blogs to guide newbie travellers.
-All of my previous travels had been for work or on long term trips into the jungle – so days when weight didn’t matter or I had to be 100% self sufficient.
+“The first time I went off backpacking Europe was back in the days when Lonely Planet was still somewhat reliable and there weren’t a plethora of helpful blogs to guide newbie travellers.
+All of my previous travels had been for work or on long term trips into the jungle – so days when weight didn’t matter or I had to be 100% self-sufficient.

-When it came to pack James had given me a 65L backpack.
-Which I promptly filled with four books, a commercial sized hair dryer and full sized shampoo/conditioner amongst all my clothing.
+When it came to packing James had given me a 65L backpack.
+Which I promptly filled with four books, a commercially sized hair dryer and full sized shampoo/conditioner amongst all my clothing.
 Which sounded like a great idea at the time.
 Until I had to carry these items around Europe for 6 weeks.
-6 long weeks of waddling around like an over packed turtle.
+6 long weeks of waddling around like an over-packed turtle.
 To make it even funnier we forgot to buy a travel adaptor before we left Australia.
 It took us nearly a week before we can find one!”